haniii88/new-things-every-day-80/README.md

-/* New Things Every Day — Day 80 */
+/* New Things Every Day — Da 80 */
 /* Generates a daily execution log with a random score */

 function dailyLog80() {